 Of course in real life things are not so straightforward.
 It's difficult to prevent clever user code from making a system unusable (or causing it to panic) by consuming kernel-protected resources - disk space, CPU time, process table slots, etc. It's usually impossible to write bug-free code or design bug-free hardware; if the writers of malicious user code are aware of kernel or hardware bugs, they will exploit them.
+Even in mature, widely-used kernels, such as Linux, people discover new vulnerabilities continuously [1].
 It's worthwhile to design safeguards into the kernel against the possibility that it has bugs: assertions, type checking, stack guard pages, etc. Finally, the distinction between user and kernel code is sometimes blurred: some privileged user-level processes may provide essential services and effectively be part of the operating system, and in some operating systems privileged user code can insert new code into the kernel (as with Linux's loadable kernel modules).